mjhm/lodash-match-pattern/README.md

 Any function in `lodash-checkit` is available for use in transforms, along with any function you add via customization.
 The functions are applied with the `testValue` as the function's first argument, and additional `|` separated arguments can be specified after the function name.

-Important Note: The transform functions are applied to the test value NOT the corresponding test pattern.
-So in this example we are testing the `joeUser.friends` list.
+Important Note: The transform functions are applied to the test value, NOT the corresponding test pattern.
+In this example we are testing the `joeUser.friends` list.
 So this list is sorted by `email` and the resulting array is tested against the pattern specified in the above array pattern.

 #### Map Pattern Transform Example

-Suppose you just wanted to check that all of of joeUser's friends have emails at `mp.co`.
+Suppose you just wanted to check that all of of joeUser's friends have emails `...@mp.co`.

 <table><tr>
 <th>JavaScript Objects (mocha)</th><th>Pattern Notation (cucumber)</th>